Out of the Past: Plot

-Leonard Eels, a crooked San Francisco lawyer, helped Whit dodge $1 million in taxes and is blackmailing him.
-Whit wants Jeff to recover the incriminating records.
-Eels' secretary, Meta Carson, explains the plan to Jeff, who suspects he is being framed.
+Leonard Eels, a crooked San Francisco lawyer, helped Whit dodge $1 million in taxes and is now blackmailing him.
+Whit wants Jeff to recover the incriminating records and tells him to meet with Eels' secretary.
+The secretary, Meta Carson, explains the plan to Jeff, who suspects he is being framed.
 That night, at Eels' apartment, Jeff alerts Eels, obliquely, promising to return.
-After they leave, Jeff trails Meta, then returns and finds Eels dead.
-He hides the body.
+After Jeff and Meta leave Eels' apartment, Jeff trails Meta, then returns and finds Eels dead.
+He hides the body in the closet of a neighboring apartment.

-In Meta's apartment, Jeff overhears Kathie arranging for the discovery of Eels' body.
+Jeff sneaks into Meta's apartment and overhears Kathie arranging for the discovery of Eels's body.
 When the hidden body is not found, she believes Eels has escaped.
-Jeff confronts her and Kathie reveals that she gave Whit a signed affidavit swearing that Jeff killed Fisher.
+Jeff confronts her, and Kathie reveals that she gave Whit a signed affidavit swearing that Jeff had killed Fisher.
 She says they can start all over again.
-They kiss, he leaves.
-Stefanos arrives and confirms that he killed Eels.

-Jeff consigns the tax papers to a delivery service.
-Whit's thugs capture him.
+They kiss, and he leaves.
+Stefanos arrives and confirms to Kathie that he killed Eels.
+Jeff consigns the tax papers to a delivery service, but Whit's thugs capture him.
 He offers the incriminating records in exchange for the affidavit, without implicating Kathie.
 When Kathie and Meta arrive at Eels' apartment to retrieve the affidavit, the police are already there.
-They instead phone Whit.
+The women instead phone Whit.

-Jeff becomes wanted for the murders of Fisher and Eels and police expect him to return to Bridgeport.
-Stefanos, directed by Kathie, trails the Kid to the gorge where Jeff is hiding out.
-The Kid spots Stefanos poised to shoot Jeff and hooks his coat with a fishing line, pulling him off-balance so he falls to his death.
-Jeff returns to Whit's mansion to inform them of Stefanos death and to tell Whit about Kathie's doublecross.
+Jeff becomes wanted for the murders of Fisher and Eels, and police expect him to return to Bridgeport.
+Stefanos, directed by Kathie, trails The Kid to the gorge where Jeff is hiding out.
+The Kid spots Stefanos poised to shoot Jeff and hooks his coat with a fishing line, pulling him off-balance so that he falls to his death.
+Jeff returns to Whit's mansion to inform them of Stefanos' death and to tell Whit about Kathie's double-cross.
 He suggests making Stefanos' death look like a guilt-ridden suicide after his murder of Eels.
 He will return the records if Whit destroys Kathie's affidavit and hands her over to the police for Fisher's death.
 Whit accepts, promising Kathie he will kill her if she does not cooperate.

 Jeff meets Ann in the woods.
-She believes in him, but tells him to be absolutely sure of what he wants.
-She will wait.
+Ann believes in Jeff but tells him to be absolutely sure of what he wants; she promises to wait for him.
 Jeff discovers that Kathie has killed Whit.
-She gives him a choice: run away with her or take the blame for all three murders.
-He dials the phone while she is upstairs.
+She gives Jeff a choice: run away with her or take the blame for all three murders.
+Jeff dials the phone while she is upstairs packing.
 They leave in a car with Jeff driving.
-Seeing a police roadblock ahead, Kathie shoots him.
+Seeing a police roadblock ahead, Kathie shoots Jeff.
 She fires at the police.
 A machine gun riddles the car with bullets, killing her.

-In Bridgeport, Ann asks the Kid if Jeff was going away with Kathie.
-Lying, the Kid nods his head.
-Ann gets into Jim's car, and the Kid smiles, saluting Jeff's name on the gas station's sign.
+In Bridgeport, Ann asks The Kid if Jeff was going away with Kathie.
+Lying, The Kid nods his head.
+Ann gets into Jim's car, and The Kid smiles, saluting Jeff's name on the gas station's sign.